Package insert / prescribing information

 Monitor breastfed infants for diarrhea.

-Safety and effectiveness of Zaldyon in pediatric patients have not been established.
+Safety and effectiveness of mesalamine in pediatric patients have not been established.
 See the prescribing information for other approved mesalamine products for the safety and effectiveness of these products in pediatric patients.

-Clinical studies of Zaldyon did not include sufficient numbers of patients aged 65 and over to determine whether they respond differently than younger patients.
-Reports from uncontrolled clinical studies and postmarketing experience for another oral formulation of mesalamine suggest a higher incidence of blood dyscrasias (agranulocytosis, neutropenia, pancytopenia) in patients who were 65 years or older compared to younger patients.
-Monitor complete blood cell counts and platelet counts in elderly patients during therapy with Zaldyon.
+Clinical studies of mesalamine delayed-release tablets did not include sufficient numbers of patients aged 65 years and over to determine whether they respond differently than younger patients.
+Reports from uncontrolled clinical studies and postmarketing reporting systems suggested a higher incidence of blood dyscrasias (agranulocytosis, neutropenia, and pancytopenia) in patients who were 65 years or older compared to younger patients taking mesalamine containing products such as mesalamine delayed-release tablets.
+Monitor complete blood cell counts and platelet counts in elderly patients during therapy with mesalamine delayed-release tablets.

-In general, the greater frequency of decreased hepatic, renal, or cardiac function, and of concomitant disease or other drug therapy in elderly patients should be considered when prescribing Zaldyon [see Use in Specific Populations (8.6)].
+In general, consider the greater frequency of decreased hepatic, renal, or cardiac function, and of concomitant disease or other drug therapy in elderly patients when prescribing mesalamine delayed-release tablets [see Use in Specific Populations (8.6)].

 8.6 Renal Impairment